Recovered Bomellida Document Archives

 SUBJECT: FIELD OBSERVATION LOG: ONE-YEAR ANNIVERSARY

 Result: Absolute zero engagement.
-No "Good Sugary Giving" was observed on any residential blocks.
-The tradition appears to have been buried by the event that occurred exactly one year prior.
+No holiday activity was observed.
+The holiday appears to have been buried by the event of the previous year.

 Page Number: 31